d3rky/pyday2022-bcn/docs/instruction.md

     And response code is 400.
 Great!
     ![Browsable API 400 Example](./images/browsable-api-test-400.png)

-1. Next try, let's check that additiona fields in `permissions` fields are truncated
+1. Next try, let's check that additional fields in the `permissions` fields are truncated
     ```
     {
         "name": "Remove",